ShubhadeepSadhukhan1993/fastSF/README.md

 The structure functions of order `q` are stored in the files `SF_Grid_pll`+`q`+`.h5` as two/three dimensional arrays for two/three dimensional input fields.

+## Documentation

+The documentation can be found in `Kolmogorov41-master/doc/html/index.html`

 ## License

 Kolmogorov41 is released under the terms of BSD New License.